f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab2/lab2.rst

 .. image:: images/sync-arcadia.png

-19. Before we launch attacks at the Arcadia site, let's open the **ELK** bookmark in a new tab in **Firefox** so you can view the attacks and view Support IDs.
-Since we are not sending traffic to the app, the dashboard will be empty.
+19. Before we launch attacks at the Arcadia site, open the **ELK** bookmark in a new tab in **Firefox** so you can view the attacks and view Support IDs.

+.. note:: Since we are not yet sending traffic to the app, the dashboard will be empty.

 .. image:: images/elk.png

 20. Now, launch attacks against the Arcadia site.
-From **Applications**, click the drop down and select **Terminal**.
+From the **Applications** drop-down, select **Terminal**.

 .. image:: images/applications_terminal.png

 21. When the terminal opens, you'll run the below command.
 Please be sure to leave your terminal open as we'll reference the **Support ID** it provides later.

 .. code-block:: bash

   source k8s-attacks

+This is a bash file that launches various attacks at the application using CURL and well-known exploits.

+.. note:: Wait for the script to complete before continuing with the lab.

 22. Once the attack script completes, move to the **ELK** tab you opened earlier.
 You may need to click on *Refresh* for the page to update.